 Any interruption in the Group's ability to rely on its internal or outsourced IT services or deterioration in the performance of these services could impair the timing and quality of the Group's services to its customers and result in loss of customers, inefficient or detrimental transaction processing and regulatory non-compliance, all of which could also damage the Group's brands and reputation.
-Furthermore, if the contractual arrangements put in place with any third party providers are terminated, the Group may not find an alternative outsource provider on a timely basis or on equivalent terms.
+Furthermore, if the contractual arrangements put in place with any third party providers are terminated, the Group may not find an alternative provider on a timely basis or on equivalent terms.
 The occurrence of any of these events could have a material adverse effect on the Group's business, revenue, results and financial condition.

-In addition, even though back-up and recovery systems and contingency plans are in place and legacy removal and upgrading (quality improvement) of its systems are in progress to update old systems and infrastructure, the Group cannot assure investors that interruptions, failures or breaches in security of these processes and systems will not occur or, if they do occur, that they will be adequately addressed.
-Furthermore, the Group is exposed to cyber crime risks.
+In addition, even though back-up and recovery systems and contingency plans are in place and legacy removal and upgrading (quality improvement) of its systems are in progress to update old systems and infrastructure, it is still possible that interruptions, failures or breaches in security of these processes and systems will occur and, if they do occur, that they may not be adequately addressed.
+Furthermore, the Group is exposed to cybercrime risks.
 Login credentials of customers, intermediaries and employees may be intercepted by cyber criminals.
 This could lead to abuse of information and harm the Group's reputation.